suzuemayumi/ResMed-Marketing-Spend-Optimization/README.md

 - `video_cost`
 - `meta_cost`

 Make sure your data file includes these columns so that the application can load and visualize the marketing spend correctly.
-Any zero values in numeric columns are treated as missing data and filled using forward and backward fill across the date sequence.
+Any zero values in numeric columns are treated as missing data and filled using linear interpolation across the date sequence.
+Remaining gaps fall back to the column mean so all inputs stay positive.

 ## Testing